Olympic Games: Champions and medallists

-Paavo Nurmi, a Finnish middle-distance and long-distance runner, nicknamed the "Flying Finn" or the "Phantom Finn", set 22 official world records at distances between 1500 m and 20 km, winning nine golds and three silvers in his 12 events at the 1924 Summer Olympics.
+Paavo Nurmi, legendary Finnish middle-distance and long-distance runner, nicknamed the "Flying Finn", set 22 world records at distances between 1500 m and 20 km, winning nine gold and three silver medals in the 1920 through 1928 Olympic Games.

 Medals are awarded to the athletes or teams who place first, second, and third in each event.
 The winners receive gold medals, which were solid gold until 1912, later made of gilded silver, and now gold-plated silver.
 Every gold medal must contain at least six grams of pure gold.
 The runners-up are awarded silver medals and the third-place athletes receive bronze medals.
 In events contested by a single-elimination tournament (most notably boxing), third place might not be determined and the losers of both semi-finals each receive a bronze medal.

 At the 1896 Olympics, only the winner and runner-up of each event received medalssilver for first and bronze for second, with no gold medals awarded.
 The current three-medal format was introduced at the 1904 Olympics.
 From 1948 onward, athletes placing fourth, fifth, and sixth have received certificates, which came to be known officially as Olympic diplomas; from 1984, these have also been awarded to the seventh- and eighth-place finishers.
 At the 2004 Summer Olympics in Athens, the gold, silver, and bronze medal winners were also presented with olive wreaths.
 The IOC does not keep statistics of medals won on a national level (except for team sports), but the NOCs and the media record medal statistics and use them as a measure of each nation's success.